rethinkdb/horizon/README.md

 <img style="width:100%;" src="/github-banner.png">

-# RethinkDB Horizon
+# What is Horizon?

-RethinkDB Horizon is an open-source developer platform for building realtime, scalable web apps.
-It is built on top of RethinkDB, and allows app developers to get started with building modern, engaging apps without writing any backend code.
+Horizon is an open-source developer platform for building sophisticated realtime apps.
+It provides a complete backend that makes it dramatically simpler to build, deploy, manage, and scale engaging JavaScript web and mobile apps.
+Horizon is extensible, integrates with the Node.js stack, and allows building modern, arbitrarily complex applications.

-Horizon consists of four components:
+Horizon is built on top of [RethinkDB](http://www.rethinkdb.com) and consists of four components:

 - [__Horizon server__](/server) -- a middleware server that connects to/is built on
   top of RethinkDB, and exposes a simple API/protocol to front-end